bhdresh/Dejavu/README.md

 Alerts only occur when an adversary is engaged with the decoy, so now when the attacker touches the decoy during reconnaissance or performs authentication attempts this raises a high accuracy alert which should be investigated by the defense.
 Decoys can also be placed on the client VLAN’s to detect client side attacks such as responder/LLMNR attacks using client side decoys.
 Additionally, common attacks which the adversary uses to compromise such as abusing Tomcat/SQL server for initial foothold can be deployed as decoys, luring the attacker and enabling detection.

-Video demo for tool is published here: [Download URL](https://www.youtube.com/channel/UCXN2ueUF_gaahy1FW_OtKaw)
+Video demo for tool is published here: [Youtube URL](https://www.youtube.com/channel/UCXN2ueUF_gaahy1FW_OtKaw)

 ## Virtual Box Download Link
 - Framework/Tool is published here: [Beta V1](https://drive.google.com/open?id=1q-8nuvPgkuUz7Lyh5ddTWZsTxXMGaH4G)